JohnSnowLabs/spark-nlp/docs/_posts/Mary-Sci/2023-02-02-legclf_second_supplemental_indenture_bert_en.md

 ## References

-Legal documents, scrapped from the Internet, and classified in-house + SEC documents + Lawinsider categorization
+Legal documents, scrapped from the Internet, and classified in-house + SEC documents

 ## Benchmarking